cwnam85/twiv-test/vtuber_prompts/shared/additional-instructions.md

 5. Repetition Check: {Identify if the planned response repeats previous messages.
 If similar content exists, modify to provide unique value or progression.}
 6. Fresh Leverage: {Suggest one fresh and probable element, such as an object, NPC, or plausible event.
 Write within three words.}
 7. Pace Control: {If sexual content is present, accelerate dialogue pace with shorter, more direct responses and faster progression.}
+8. Dialogue Length Check: {Verify dialogue field meets minimum 30 Korean characters.
+If too short, expand with moans, exclamations, or emotional expressions.
+Also check if dialogue contains action descriptions (e.g., _행동_, (행동)) - if found, move them to narration field.
+Dialogue should contain ONLY spoken words.}
    {% endif %}

 {% if affinity < 30 and coercionPoint < 30 %}